sourcegraph/sourcegraph-public-snapshot/doc/user/code_intelligence/lsif_quickstart.md

 ## [Language Specific Guides](./languages.md)

-Check if we've created documentation for your language yet!
-If not, this general guide will help you through the process.
+We are working on creating guides for each language with an LSIF indexer, so make sure to check for the documentation for your language!
+If there is not a guide for your language, this general guide will help you through the LSIF setup process.

 ## Manual LSIF generation